 Space is no longer the sole province of the military and telecoms.
-Today, the market is growing for earth observation, cyber security, navigation and positioning products, while tourism and mining loom, explains Niall Conway.
+The market is growing for earth observation, cybersecurity, navigation and positioning products, while tourism and mining loom, explains Niall Conway.

 Although this comment was a light-hearted attempt to emphasise the big effort behind selling ideas in the real world, it suggests that space activity is now perceived as being a less complex and more accessible pursuit than it once was.
 The comment also implies that other industries are so innovative that they can compete against the space industry for the world’s top talent.

 In order to better understand if and how such a comment could be true, one needs to examine some of the forces which have made space more mainstream in 2017.
 History books are full of the pioneering achievements of the space sector at a time when the industry comprised of government-led projects, national security agendas and lucrative contracts.
 Although the industry is often associated with secrecy, bureaucracy, and legacy, it has also sparked the imagination of a generation and has helped to drive home the STEM education agenda which now underpins our globalised economy.

 It is quite likely that the same individuals who were influenced and inspired by early space achievements are today helping to reinvent certain aspects of the industry.
 Innovators and investors such as Elon Musk and Richard Branson, who are perhaps frustrated with the established space industry models or the progress that has been achieved to date, are beginning to pursue their own ambitions in space thanks to economic and technological factors.